-Kelsey Tharp | Oct 7, 2019
+Kelsey Tharp | Mar 1, 2022

 If you’re confused about what to book for your next trip, you’ve come to the right place.

-If you’re planning to stay in a hotel, houseshare, motel, or hostel, check out the pros and cons below to find the best fit for you.
+If you’re planning to stay in a hotel, house share, motel, or hostel, check out the pros and cons below to find the best fit for you.

 Hotels are often very close to the action, making walking or driving to wherever you need to go a breeze.
-They also have plenty of amenities!
+They also have plenty of amenities.
 Want a continental breakfast?
 You’ve got it.
 Need to take a swim?
 No problem.
 Feel like hitting the gym?
 Go right ahead.

 If a hotel and a house share had a baby, you’d get a motel.
-Like house shares, they’re typically cheaper than hotels and, like hotels, they often offer breakfast.
+Like house shares, they’re typically cheaper than hotels and, like hotels, they may offer breakfast.
 When you check into a motel, you know what you’re getting, so this can be a good option for a smaller family.

 These are great options for road trippers.
 The name motel comes from motor and hotel, so this makes a lot of sense.
 Motels are commonly located by highways, so if you need to stop for the day and you’re looking for a decent place to stay, try a motel.

 Motels can be less than luxurious.
-Many are out of date and lacking in niceties.
+Many are out of date – beware of websites that tout them as vintage and quirky without a lot of recent photo evidence – and lacking in niceties.
 I checked into a motel once that had a lumpy bed and the previous occupant’s leftover KFC in the fridge.
-They generally don’t have amenities, so you can’t expect to go to the gym.
+They generally don’t have amenities, so don’t expect to go to the gym.